 When Victoria isn’t tearing it up at the studio, she works as an accounting manager for a local marketing company and is currently studying Business Administration.
 She also enjoys guiding rafts down the Deschutes River in the summer, riding motorcycles, cooking, and hanging out with her dog Pico.

-Ashley has been pole dancing for over six years and is drawn in by the grace and power of the form.
+Ashley has been pole dancing for over seven years and is drawn in by the grace and power of the form.
 A lifelong mover and performer, her style is influenced by aerial, ballet, jazz, tap, African, and modern dance.
 She’s also a black belt in Shorin-Ryu karate.
 Ashley draws from her theater background, and has performed with Triangle Productions, toured local schools with Arts and Communication Magnet Academy’s Theater Ensemble, and interned with Northwest Children’s Theater.
 She earned her B.A. at the University of Idaho, where she majored in English: Creative Writing, and moved back to Portland in spring of 2011 to pursue her passion for dance more seriously.
 After six months of lessons, she began teaching at Ecdysiast and feels blessed to work in such an inspiring environment.
-She also teaches at A-WOL and performs with the FlyCo Company in the Portland area.
+She also teaches and performs with A-WOL Dance Collective.
 When she’s not flying through the air, Ashley enjoys knitting intricate socks, lounging with her cats, and exploring the outdoors.